Kisky3/TOEIC/README.md

 12.`capital`: wealth, money used to produce more wealthy.

-13. `currency`: the money in circulation in any country; general use or acceptance.
+13.`currency`: the money in circulation in any country; general use or acceptance.

+14.`deduction`: the process of subtracting or taking away, the account deducted.

+15.`deposit`: to pay money that will be returned later if certain conditions are kept.

+16.`discrepancy`: difference, or lack of agreement or similarity.